 - The earliest symptom of oropharyngeal cancer are little sores that do not heal.

-- It’s typical that red or white appear on the tongue, the gums or on the lips.
+- Red or white blotches typically appear on the tongue, the gums, or the lips.

-- Be aware of any unusual changes that do not improve in a few days and bring them to the attention of your doctor.
+- Be aware of any unusual changes that don’t improve in a few days and bring them to the attention of your doctor.